 Lines should point to the main subject, or into the frame.
 With cupcakes, this may be one that is a little bit different than the others in terms of shape, size, or some other detail.

-Before taking a shot, explore your composition by creating different patterns and see what looks best.
+Before taking a shot, experiment with different patterns and see what looks best.

 Repetitive elements add interest to an image.
-They can also appear monotonous.
-Breaking up the pattern in some way will create a stronger photograph.
+But they can also appear monotonous – breaking up the pattern in some way will create a stronger photograph.

-In the picture below, one cupcake is positioned higher than the others, which creates a subtle break in the rows of cupcakes.
+In the picture below, one cupcake is positioned higher than the others.
+This creates a subtle break in the rows of cupcakes.

-This compositional principle states that an odd number of objects are more captivating to the viewer than an even number of objects.
-In food photography, we typically use three or five objects.
+This principle states that an odd number of objects are more appealing to the viewer than an even number of objects.
+In food photography, we often use three or five objects.

-When editing your image, be sure to get the right balance between your white and blacks.
-And also between your shadows and highlights.
+When editing your image, be sure to get the right balance between your whites and blacks, as well as between your shadows and highlights.

-These basic edits will give you the correct foundation to play with the colour treatment.
+These basic edits will give you the correct foundation to play with the color treatment.

-If you’re using Lightroom, spend some time in the HSL panel working on individual colours.
+If you’re using Lightroom, spend some time in the ‘HSL‘ panel working on individual colors.
 Brighten them or tweak them to the exact tone that you want.

-Each camera reads colour a different way, so you’re image will require some colour work to get them looking great.
+Each camera reads color in a different way.
+So your images will need some color-work to get them looking great.

-Using the Vibrance slider in the Basic panel is also an important tip.
-Vibrance will saturate the midtones without overdoing the colours that are already saturated.
+Using the ‘Vibrance’ slider in the Basic panel is also an important tip.
+Vibrance will saturate the mid-tones without overdoing the colors that are already saturated.

-The Saturation slider in Lightroom will give you intense saturation that can look fake and unappetizing.
-If you use this slider, keep it really low, such as +5 or +6 maximum.
+The ‘Saturation’ slider will give you intense saturation that can look fake and unappetizing.
+If you use this slider, keep it low, such as +5 or +6 maximum.

-When it comes to cupcake photography, get creative and think outside the box.
+When it comes to cupcake photography, you can get creative and think outside the box.

-The Internet is saturated with cupcake images.
+The Internet is full of cupcake images.
 How can you approach your cupcake photography a bit differently?

-This might mean using some glossy backdrops or really ramping up the colour treatment in post-production.
+You can try using some glossy backdrops or really ramping up the color treatment in post-production.